AntoineViau/kraken-unofficial-android-app/README.md

-# Kraken
-Welcome to the (unofficial) Kraken Android App.
+# Kraken Unofficial Android App
 This project tries to fill the gap between Kraken.com and Android.
 The app is built with the Ionic Framework (based itself on Cordova and AngularJS), allowing it to be ported easyly to other platforms (Windows Phone, Blackberry, iOS, etc.)